nbgoodall/check-it-out-two/IDEAS.md

 - [ ] Click through layers - hover & active need to be the layer pixels, not the bounds...
 - [ ] Rectangle tool *and* square tool
 - [ ] Tool side menus for extra options, like circle and rectangle w/ or w/o fill.
+- [ ] Layer previews (and maybe more intelligent names...?)
+- [ ] Custom right-click menu with options

 ### Advanced